Aircraft IT OPS Issue 67: Q1 2026

 Yuya Maeda, a Performance Engineer at Peach Aviation, explains how a semi-automated NOTAM assessment tool developed with NABLA Mobility addresses the challenges of obstacle evaluation by optimizing data for takeoff and landing calculations.

-This article is primarily about having better and more detailed obstacle avoidance information: But first, and in order to give readers some context, I’ll start by introducing Peach Aviation, explaining the process of NOTAM (Notice to Airmen) evaluation and the challenges we had before implementing the new system.
+This article is primarily about having better and more detailed obstacle avoidance information.
+But in order to give readers some context, I’ll start by introducing Peach Aviation, explaining the process of NOTAM (Notice to Airmen) evaluation and the challenges we had before implementing the new system.
 Then, I’ll look at the new system, its function and the benefits we gained.
-Lastly, I’ll explain how we continue to improve the system.
+Finally, I’ll explain how we continue to improve the system.

 PEACH AVIATION